kirisanth-g/zotero/D3/README.txt

 Reason for lack of progress:
 Tuesday 20th (Day 7):
+Dimitar - studying for an exam on October 21st
 Vincent - Exam on Wednesday the 21st, needed to study Wednesday 21st (Day 8):
-Vincent - Class until 9, also had an exam
+Dimitar - at school the entire day + evening exam Vincent - Class until 9, also had an exam
 Thursday 22nd (Day 9):
 Vincent - Working on assignments from other class